How to Wake Up Happy Every Day, According to a Laughter Therapist

 If you're prone to feeling sad, try surrounding yourself with vibrant colours, like bright yellow.
 If you tend to feel anxious, choose something soothing, like muted green or lavender.

 Stepping outside the bubble of your life to do something selfless for other people is one of the keys to long-term, sustainable happiness.
-"Volunteering helps us develop a deeper sense of compassion and creates a sense of joy and community," says Shore.
+"Volunteering helps us develop a deeper sense of compassion and creates a sense of joy and community," Shore says.
 "It's a great way to get you out of your own head when you're feeling blue—to take the focus away from yourself and place it on someone else."

 Whether your activism is simple and local, like volunteering for an hour a week at an animal shelter, or is on a larger scale, it will bring you a strong sense of purpose, which the world's most positive people all possess.